Vinyl and record players

 It is important to keep your records clean to prevent unnecessary damage or loss of quality.

 Your records wear out every time you play them.
 It's up to you to decide how many times you can play them before a record is worn out.

 A record that is properly cleaned before use usually lasts longer.
 Cleaning a plate is discussed further in Chapter 6.

 Image source: Link

-A record essentially contains with one long groove that spirals inwards from the outside, which is then traversed by the needle. the vibration the needle makes when traversing the grooves is the sound we hear, whether it be the shape of the wall, or a small speck of dirt that the needle hits.
+A record is essentially inlaid with one long groove that spirals inwards from the outside, which is then traversed by the stylus. every movement the needle makes is the sound we hear, whether it be the shape of the wall or a small piece of dirt that the needle hits.

-Now that we are so deep into the theory, it is noteworthy to explain how Stereo is stored in vinyl.
-Stereo (for those who don't know yet) consists of two separate sound channels (left and right), these contain a recording of the same sound but recorded from different positions.
+Now that we're so deep into the theory, it's a nice bonus to explain how Stereo is stored in vinyl.
+Stereo (for those who don't know yet) consists of two separate sound channels, which contain a recording of the same sound but recorded from two different positions.

 2. Types of records and speeds.

 of course there are different types of records, let's take a look at them.

 Here we look at the most common (standard) type of plates, after all, the range is much larger than this.
 For example, on special editions they may be pressed with colored vinyl, or may have a complete image printed on them, the size or shape may differ, or the playback method may be different from normal.